BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ## Installation

-_The compiled iOS SDK footprint is 9mb with combined arm\_v7 and arm64 support_
+_The compiled release version of the iOS SDK 180kb without symbols and unused architectures._

 ### Available in CocoaPods